-During an apprenticeship you’ll earn while you learn, gain a nationally-recognised qualification and develop technical skills to give you the best start in your career.
+During an electrical apprenticeship you’ll earn while you learn, gain a nationally-recognised qualification and develop technical skills to give you the best start in your career.

 The whole training programme will take around four years to complete.
 You’ll train with a college or training provider (off-the-job training), but also importantly with your employer in the office and on site (on-the-job training).

-At the end of your apprenticeship, you’ll need to complete what’s called an ‘end-point assessment’ which puts all of your learning and skills to the test.
+At the end of your electrical apprenticeship, you’ll need to complete what’s called an ‘end-point assessment’ which puts all of your learning and skills to the test.

 The Institute for Apprenticeships and Technical Education (IFATE) publishes ‘apprenticeship standards’ for England, which map out a profile of each apprenticeship and shows what knowledge and skills you’ll need in the workplace.
 You can view electrotechnical apprenticeship standards on the IFATE website: